lukebemishprojects/DynamicAssetGenerator/docs/json/texsources/foreground_transfer.md

 * `trim_trailing` removes transparent overlay pixels or palette change pixels not connected to a solid overlay pixel.
 Defaults to `false`.
 * `force_neighbors` records the palette state for any pixel next to a solid overlay pixel, regardless of whether it changes between the two textures.
 Defaults to `false`.
 * `fill_holes` attempts to fill holes in the texture, possibly with some success.
 Defaults to `false`.
 * `close_cutoff` determines where the line is drawn between pixels not in the palette and pixels that are formed by a semi-transparent overlay on a palette color.
+Increasing this value makes it more lenient.
+Defaults to `2`, which is usually a good value.